MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxexecbypartition.md

- #`rxExecByPartition`: RevoScaleR By Group Parallelism
+ #rxExecByPartition: RevoScaleR By Group Parallelism

  Applies to version 9.1.0 of package RevoScaleR.